shakes76/PatternAnalysis-2023/recognition/vision_transformer_ryanlederhose/README.md

 * Number of encoders --> number of encoder layers in the transformer encoder section
 * Number of attention heads --> number of heads on the multi-head attention block
 * Hidden size --> number of output channels from the convolutional layers
+* MLP Dimension --> dimension of the MLP in the transformer encoder
+* MLP Head Dimension --> dimension of the MLP head
 * Dropout regularisation
 * Number of epochs
 * Learning rate